axv-crew/axv-digital-safety-net/docs/architecture.md

-# AXV Digital Safety Net — Architecture Overview (Fixed v0.2)
+# AXV Digital Safety Net — Architecture Overview (Fixed v0.2, No Edge Labels)

 This document outlines a **high-level architecture** for the AXV Digital Safety Net (DSN).
 It is conceptual and intended for discussion and refinement.